7 Months Nature Immersion, previously: The Year course

 Having trained with Tom Brown Jr, Jon Young, Sal Glencarelle and many other mentors and native teachers.

-With over 23 years of teaching experience.
+With over 25 years of teaching experience.
 The first practitioner to teach the shamanic skills of Tom Brown's wilderness philosophy in the U.K. and also one of the first trainers of Jon Young's Nature connection skills in the U.K. His long awaited book is now published, called: True Nature.
+He has also just released his second book: From B to A, Hacking the flow state in Love, Life, Work and Parenting.
+He has also helped to establish the first of several regenerative farms in Sussex.

-The year course is the start of a journey back to a place of lasting connection with the earth.
+The 7 month intensive is the start of a journey back to a place of lasting connection with the earth.
 The course helps us to feel confident on our own in nature, a return to our authentic natural self.
 The emphasis lies with the development of the necessary knowledge and skill base to live with the land and a sense of interconnection with the earth that we are a part of.

 The personal development and support that is experienced through being part of the group is as valuable as the skills learned.